Christophe1997/blog/content/posts/process.md

 ---
-title: process
+title: 进程
 date: 2018-08-03 13:10:58
 categories:
-- notes
+- Notes
 tags:
-- system
+- System
 ---

 The abstraction provided by the OS of a running program is something we call a process.
 And there are some APIs must be